nievergeltlab/Tinnitus/README.md

 ldfiles_polyfun_tinnitus.xlsx: Polyfun requires huge LD reference files.
 The presupplied files cover specific windows.
 This file is used to determine which LD reference dataset file should be downloaded

-##M eta analysis
-Perform meta analyses

-01_mvp_ukbb_meta.sh: Calls to METAL.
-Details which meta analysis script corresponds to which analysis.
-metal_input_scripts: Scripts used in METAL

 ## rg